kccnma/eleventy-test1/src/site/index.md

 {%- endfor -%}
 </ul>

-## Links from an external data source
+## External API data source ready

-These links were sourced from [hawksworx.com](https://www.hawksworx.com/feed.json) at build time.
+The following links were sourced from [hawksworx.com](https://www.hawksworx.com/feed.json) and pre-rendered at build time.

 <ul class="listing">
 {%- for item in hawksworx.entries.slice(0,5) -%}